How to Fix Bad iOS 16 Beta Battery Life

 Restart Your iPhone

-If you start running into excessive battery drain on the iOS 16 beta, we recommend restarting your phone before doing anything else.
+If you start running into excessive battery drain on the iOS 16 beta, we recommend restarting your iPhone before doing anything else.

 Power your iPhone down, wait a minute, and power it back on.
 A quick reboot can have a tremendous impact on your device’s performance.